Northern-Tornadoes-Project/insights/README.md

 > `03` **Authentication**

-For full access to the NTP Insights feature set, a user must be `NTP Authenticated`.
+For full access to the CSSL Insights feature set, a user must be `CSSL Authenticated`.
 Any currently authenticated user can authenticate other users by navigating to `Settings > Authenticate Users`.

 > `04` **Main Dashboard and Navigation**

-The main dashboard provides quick access to the three NTP Insights software tools.
-The navigation bar at the top persists on every NTP Insights page and includes a main dropdown with access to all NTP Insights pages and a button to configure the website theme.
+The main dashboard provides quick access to the three CSSL Insights software tools.
+The navigation bar at the top persists on every CSSL Insights page and includes a main dropdown with access to all CSSL Insights pages and a button to configure the website theme.

 <img width="400" src="./assets/images/ntp_home.png" />

-## NTP Social
+## CSSL Social

-NTP Social is a social media scrapping tool that utilized LLMs to scrape social media posts from Twitter, with the ability to add more sites.
-It will take these posts and grade them based on a classification model running on `co:here` that will determine the relevance of the post to the NTP.
+CSSL Social is a social media scrapping tool that utilized LLMs to scrape social media posts from Twitter, with the ability to add more sites.
+It will take these posts and grade them based on a classification model running on `co:here` that will determine the relevance of the post to the CSSL.
 The user can then view the posts and their grades, and can then choose to contact that user if future information is needed.

 > `01` Social Dashboard